WellRestedSloth/c-header-logger/README.md

   - Logger is implemented using the preprocessor in a single header file
   - No additional buffers allocated on the stack
 	- For non-debug builds, logging macros are compiled out
+- Supports disabling of logs (can be used for release builds)
 - Can be used in C and C++ programs
+- Implemented using a single header file.
+Easy to add to your source code!
 - MIT license, so you can freely modify the source code to your liking!

-All development was done using Github Codespaces, using VS Code editor, compiled with gcc 9.4.
+All development was done using Github Codespaces, using VS Code editor.
+Tested and working with gcc 9.4, 11.4, 13.2.

 ## Known Limitations